storpipfugl/pykdtree/README.rst

 Changelog
 ---------
+v1.3.5 : Build Python 3.10 wheels and other CI updates

 v1.3.4 : Fix Python 3.9 wheels not being built for linux

 v1.3.3 : Add compatibility to python 3.9